top of page

 Want to know why your social media feed is suddenly inundated with more advertisements than normal during the holidays?

 It’s one of the most inexpensive, highly populated and effective ways of driving traffic to your website or store.
+Many shoppers use social media to find the best deals during the holidays, making it a crucial channel for brands looking to attract price-sensitive customers.

 But just how effective is it?